Stable existence of incompressible 3-manifolds in 4-manifolds: Introduction

 with $\bdry$ the boundary in a Mayer--Vietoris sequence in group homology~\cite[III:6a]{Brown}. \end{thm}

 The simplest case of $G_0=1$ was done transparently by J~Hillman \cite{Hillman}, whose hands-on approach with direct manipulation of handles we generalize in this paper.

 \begin{cor}[Hillman] Let $X$ be a connected orientable closed smooth 4-manifold whose fundamental group is a free product $G_- * G_+$.
-Some bistabilization $X(a,b)$ is diffeomorphic to a connected sum $X_- \# X_+$ with $X_\pm$ of fundamental group $G_\pm$. \end{cor}
+Some bistabilization $X(a,b)$ is diffeomorphic to a connected sum $X_- \# X_+$ with $X_\pm$ having fundamental group $G_\pm$ respectively. \end{cor}

 Similarly, when $G_0=\Z$, note $X$ is bistably diffeomorphic to some $X_- \cup_{S^1 \times S^2} X_+$.

 \begin{proof} Here $G_0=1$, hence $H_3(G_0) = 0$.
 Take $X_0 = S^3$ and $d$ the constant map. \end{proof}